- Download our Moving to Oman Guide (PDF)

 Cost of entertainment and eating out in Oman

-Eating out can be costly, and if they want a drink, expats will have to frequent expensive Western-style hotels.
-If someone doesn’t mind forgoing alcohol, there is a wide array of independent ‘dry’ establishments where meals are excellent and reasonably priced.
+Eating out can be costly, and if you want a drink, you’ll have to frequent expensive Western-style hotels.
+If you don’t mind forgoing alcohol, there is a wide array of independent ‘dry’ establishments where meals are excellent and reasonably priced.

 Sadly, tourist activities are highly overpriced.
 On the flip side, beach activities cost next to nothing, cinema tickets are relatively cheap, and the Royal Opera House, a must-see, has internationally competitive prices.